Keshav-shar/CUREObesityClassifier/README.md

-# Obesity Classifier Using CURE Algorithm
+# Obesity Classification Using CURE Algorithm

-The "Obesity Classifier using CURE Algorithm" project aims to analyze a dataset containing BMI (Body Mass Index) and age information to classify individuals into different weight categories (e.g., underweight, normal weight, overweight, obese) using the CURE (Clustering Using Representatives) algorithm.
+The "CURE Obesity Classifier" project aims to analyze a dataset containing BMI (Body Mass Index) and Age information to classify individuals into different weight categories (e.g., underweight, normal weight, obese) using the CURE (Clustering Using Representatives) Algorithm.
 Additionally, this project demonstrates how CURE outperforms K-means clustering for this problem statement.

 # Applicability of CURE Algorithm

 The CURE algorithm is particularly applicable in this project due to its ability to handle clusters of arbitrary shape and size.
-Since BMI and age data may not necessarily form spherical clusters, CURE's flexibility in representing clusters using a small set of representative points makes it suitable for this analysis.
-Additionally, CURE is robust to outliers, which may be present in real-world BMI and age datasets.
+Since BMI and Age data may not necessarily form spherical clusters, CURE's flexibility in representing clusters using a small set of representative points makes it suitable for this analysis.
+Additionally, CURE is robust to outliers, which may be present in real-world BMI and Age datasets.

 # CODE EXPLAINATION